uvaaland/cig_llnl_workshop/vis_movie.md

 In this section, we have looked at how to create a surface movie for our simulation and how to visualize it using Paraview.

-In the next section, we will...
+In the next section we move on to **Part IV** of the tutorial, and look at how to...

 [Previous section](/vis_mesh.md) -- [Next section](/vis_movie.md)